-He also created innovative technical projects like triggering the worlds largest transportable barrel organ using midi-guitar, triggering church organs, playing ice-guitar, or composing for a great “surround sound” guitar system.
+He also created innovative technical projects like triggering the worlds largest transportable barrel organ using midi-guitar, triggering church organs, playing ice-guitar, or composing for a “surround sound” guitar system.
 His playing is influenced by ambient, jazz, and contemporary composed music, seeking the borderline between improvisation and composition.
 He received a Masters degree in composing from the Royal Conservatory in The Hague.
 He released over 10 self-initiated albums, 5 of which are released on Challenge Records.
 His projects received critical acclaim and awards like the North Sea Jazz Composition Assignment.
 He’s on a mission to continuously look for new challenges, unusual combinations and forward-looking concepts, while keeping a highly personal emotional expression as the main starting point.

 Apart from Holland's neighboring countries, Bram has performed in Mali, Rwanda, Tanzania, Zanzibar, Mexico, Colombia, Panama, Bolivia, Peru, Tadzjikistan, Kyrgyzstan, Egypt, India, China, South-Korea, North America, Canada, Norway, Poland, Germany, Russia, Israel, Spain, Turkey, Macedonia, Greece, Serbia, Turkey, Slovakia, Slovenia, Hungary, Bulgaria.